visual-framework/vf-core/tools/vf-component-library/src/site/updates/2020-11-06-component-updates.md

 </div>
 </div>

-This minor update releases more minor component updates that focus on improving visual consistency, eliminating bugs, optimising codes and adding minor features.
+This minor update releases more minor component updates that focus on improving visual consistency, eliminating bugs, optimisations and adding minor features.

 ## New features